dorcoh/blog/_posts/2021-01-03-multiple-treatment.md

 ### Acknowledgment

-This work was completed as a final project within "Introduction to Causal Inference" course by Uri Shalit and Rom Gutman, enrolled at the Technion.
+This work was completed as a final project within "Introduction to Causal Inference" course by Uri Shalit and Rom Gutman, which took place at the Technion.

 ### References
 1. Lopez, Michael J., and Roee Gutman.
 "Estimation of causal effects with multiple treatments: a review and new ideas."
 Statistical Science 32.3 (2017): 432-454.